Moduli of objects in finite length abelian categories: Introduction

 \subsection{Notation}

-Unless otherwise stated, all of our rings are assumed to be associative and unital.
+Unless otherwise stated, all of our rings are assumed to be associative and unital, but not necessarily commutative.
 We shall work over a fixed algebraically closed ground field $k$.
 All of the rings, schemes and stacks are implicitly equipped with a morphism to $\Spec k$.
 For any two schemes (or stacks) $X$, $Y$ we write $X \times Y$ to denote the fiber product over $\Spec k$, any unadorned tensor product means tensoring over $k$, i.e., $\otimes = \otimes_k$.
 We denote by $k\dash\Alg$ the category of commutative $k$-algebras.

-We will work with a fixed category $\cC$ that satisfies \cref{standing assumptions on C}.
+We will work with a fixed category $\cC$ that is nearly finite in the sense of \cref{standing assumptions on C}.
 Denote by $\cA = \Ind (\cC)$ the ind-completion of $\cC$.
 We will write $V$, $W$ for objects in abelian categories; $P$ and $S$ will usually denote projective and simple objects, respectively.
 We reserve letters $R$, $T$ to talk about $k$-algebras and $M$, $N$ for modules over them.